U.S. asks Comcast for more data to review Time Warner Cable merger

 In Friday’s letter to Comcast, the FCC asked for all documents related to “the Company’s decisions whether to block, stop, throttle, slow, favor, congest or otherwise hinder the transmission of any (online video distributor) service or other content ... or to favor, prioritize or otherwise advantage the Company’s relevant service over such competing service.”

-The agency also asked for all documents related to how consumers may benefit or be disadvantaged by how Comcast, thanks to its size, negotiates Internet traffic delivery agreements with content creators or delivery services, which could mean companies like Netflix Corp Inc (NFLX.O) and Level 3 Communications Inc (LVLT.N).
+The agency also asked for all documents related to how consumers may benefit or be disadvantaged by how Comcast, thanks to its size, negotiates Internet traffic delivery agreements with content creators or delivery services, which could mean companies like Netflix Corp Inc and Level 3 Communications Inc.

 Additionally, the FCC sought detailed tables on interconnections with other services carrying web traffic as well as network congestion.